bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 Many popular opinion doubts about the value of Bitcoin or Ethereum.
 The computational power in the form of electricity consumption is the value of the coin.
 Currently, generating 1 Bitcoin will cost approximately $1000 USD electricity, where the intrinsic value of Bitcoin is stored.
 While you are receiving the printed $100 USD bill, that bill has no intrinsic value other than a piece of paper promise.
 The $100 bill does not have any backing stored to retain it's value (no equivalent gold value is stored along with USD anymore).
 But the Bitcoin or Ethereum has the value stored by the difficulty of their generation.

 ### Difficulty for Timeliness
-You may wonder what is the significant of the network difficulty.
-Imagine a random number between 1 to 10, the difficulty that you can guess it right is the chance of 1/10.
-We say the equivalent of 1 hash is equal 1 roll, e.g. rolling a 10 faces dice, the difficult is 10.
-In average, you need to roll 5 times before you can randomly hit the right number.
-However, if this guessing game is having too many guesses happening in a short time, the correct guess happened too fast.
-The game maker (the whole network) will automatically adjust the difficulty, for example adjusted from 10 to 100, to reduce the correct guess happening too soon.
+The remaining question is the significance of the network difficulty.
+Imagine the guessing game of between 1 to 10, the difficulty that one can guess it right is the chance of 1/10.
+We say the equivalent of 1 guess is equal 1 hash, the difficult is 10.
+In average, a player needs to guess 5 times before a guess is hitting the correct number.
+However, if this guessing game is having too many guesses happening in a short time, the correct guess may happen too fast.
+The guessing game's maker (the whole network) will automatically adjust the difficulty, adjusting from 10 to 100, to reduce the correct guess happening too fast.
 This is the essence of using the network difficulty to control how fast a correct guess can happen.

 ![Explaining Hash Difficulty]({{ site.baseurl }}images/ethereum-mining-on-windows-10/Explain_Hash_Difficulty.jpg)

 *Figure.
 This picture explain the input of the hash function $$f()$$ must be manipulated to generate a hash result of specified difficulty.
 The difficulty is a pattern of easy comparison, in this case, the hash result is less than 100.*

-In **NO** scenario that the miner should modify the transaction, to manipulate the hash result, miner can only modify the "nonce" section to generate a hash result and check if it meets the target requirements.
+In **NO** scenario that a miner should modify the transactional content, in order to manipulate the hash result, miner can only modify the "nonce" section to generate a hash result and check if the hash result meets the target requirements.
 For each "nonce" change, recompute the hash result and compare against the target requirements, is exactly **ONE** hash.
-The speed of Ethereum mining is currently measured by MH/s (1,000,000 hashes per second) by using GPU.
-For Nvidia GTX 1070 without overclocking, this GPU can produce 25 MH/s.
+The speed of Ethereum hash is currently measured by MH/s (1,000,000 hashes per second) by using a GPU.
+For instance, Nvidia GTX 1070 can compute 25 MH/s without overclock (after overclock, it gains 20% speed and reaches 30 MH/s).

-Different cryptocurrency has different hash algorithm and requirements, but the essence of a hash has been described here.
-If you are lucky, you are the first one who compute the hash result matched the requirements against the whole network; then you will be reward with the coins!
-That's the goal of mining.
-Obviously, only your hardware winning against the whole network is very difficult; that's why the [Mining Pool](https://en.wikipedia.org/wiki/Mining_pool) concept should be applied.
+Different cryptocurrency has different hash algorithm and requirements, but the essence of a hash is the same.
+If a miner be the first who compute the hash result matched the requirements against the whole network; then that winning miner will be reward with the coins!
+That's exactly the goal of mining.
+Obviously, only using a small computing resources winning against the whole network is very difficult; that's why the [Mining Pool](https://en.wikipedia.org/wiki/Mining_pool) concept can be applied to join force to win.

 ## Road to Mining
 The prerequisite to mining is having a machine installed with a modern GPU.
 For a typical gamer or a Deep Learning researcher, you would probably have a Windows 10 machine ready to be deployed for Ethereum mining.